jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 If you want to change the GHC version, you can do so by changing the string in `pkgs.nix`.

 #### Making one yourself
-As mentioned before, Haskell.nix works _on top_ of either a `stack.yaml` or `cabal.project` project definition.
+As mentioned before, Haskell.nix works _on top_ of either a `stack.yaml` or `cabal.project`-based project definition.
 You don't need `stack` or `cabal` _themselves_, but you will need a valid project.
-So the first order of business is to set that up.
+So, first order of business is to set that up.
 It doesn't really matter how you do this, and you might already have a preferred way, but if not I recommend using Stack's `stack new` command.
 Again, you only need to do this once.